An Inertial Newton Algorithm for Deep Learning: Experiments

 \subsubsection{Results}

-Figure~\ref{fig::Multiparam} displays the training loss $\J$ and test accuracy with respect to epochs for INDIAN in its four considered hyper-parameter configurations and for the three data sets considered.
-Figure~\ref{fig::vsothalgo} displays the performance of INDIAN \new{with the hyper-parameter configuration that led to smallest average training error in Figure~\ref{fig::Multiparam}}, with comparison to SGD, ADAGRAD and ADAM.
+Figure~\ref{fig::Multiparam} displays the training loss $\J$ and test accuracy with respect to epochs for INNA in its four hyper-parameter configurations considered and for the three data sets considered.
+Figure~\ref{fig::vsothalgo} displays the performance of INNA \new{with the hyper-parameter configuration that led to the smallest average training error in Figure~\ref{fig::Multiparam}}, with comparison to SGD, ADAGRAD and ADAM.
 In these two figures (and also in subsequent Figure~\ref{fig::decay}), solid lines represent mean values and pale surfaces represent the best and worst runs in terms of training loss and validation accuracy over five random initializations.

 Figure~\ref{fig::Multiparam} suggests that the tuning of the hyper-parameters $\alpha$ and $\beta$ is not crucial to obtain satisfactory results both for training and testing.
 It mostly affects the training speed.
-Thus, INDIAN looks quite stable with respect to these hyper-parameters.
+Thus, INNA looks quite stable with respect to these hyper-parameters.
 Setting $(\alpha,\beta)=(0.5,0.1)$ appears to be a good default choice when necessary.
-Nevertheless, tuning these hyper-parameters is of course advised to get the most from INDIAN.
+Nevertheless, tuning these hyper-parameters is of course advised to get the most from INNA.

-Figure~\ref{fig::vsothalgo} shows that best performing methods achieve state-of-the art accuracy using NiN and represent what can be achieved with a moderately large network and coarse grid-search tuning of the initial step size.
-In our comparison, INDIAN and ADAM outperform SGD and ADAGRAD for training.
-While ADAM seems to be faster in the early training phase, INDIAN achieves the best accuracy almost every time especially on CIFAR-100 (Figure~\ref{fig::vsothalgo}(b)).
-Thus INDIAN appears to be competitive in comparison to the other algorithms with the advantage of having solid theoretical foundations and a simple step-size rule as compared to ADAM and ADAGRAD.
+Figure~\ref{fig::vsothalgo} shows that best performing methods achieve state-of-the art accuracy using NiN and represent what can be achieved with a moderately large network and coarse grid-search tuning of the initial step-size.
+In our comparison, INNA and ADAM outperform SGD and ADAGRAD for training.
+While ADAM seems to be faster in the early training phase, INNA achieves the best accuracy almost every time especially on CIFAR-100 (Figure~\ref{fig::vsothalgo}(b)).
+Thus, INNA appears to be competitive in comparison to other algorithms with the advantage of having solid theoretical foundations and a simple step-size rule as compared to ADAM and ADAGRAD.